tmetsch/graph_stitcher/docs/algorithms.md

 It is suggested to write more advanced fitness functions which eventually will obsolete the validation run as needed in the full solution approach.
-Making the validation step obsolete obsolete can be done by e.g. including the include the number of nodes & edges in the fitness value.
+Making the validation step obsolete can be done by e.g. including the include the number of nodes & edges in the fitness value.

 Mutation is done by randomly changing certain stitches to different targets.